Art/Art.github.io/demo/5w/readme.md

 * We make high end ideas workable on entry level systems
 * We build challenging/disruptive scenarios

+### Everything verifiable

+* All algorithms have links to original source
+* All calculations explained in detail
+* Bidirectional links between our apps and Wikipedia

-### Create bidirectional movements between simulation and reality
+### Create bidirectional movement between simulation and reality

 * Simulation to reality: Transform ideas/demos/simulations into physical products
 * Reality to simulation: Overlay physical products with augmented reality showing the physics